Koushouu/xidian-python-workshop/README.md

-# xidian-python-workshop
+# stedmund-summer-python-workshop
-All material for the python workshop at St Edmund College, Cambridge, for XiDian University summer programme
+All material for the python workshop at St Edmund College, Cambridge, for a summer programme 3rd - 16th Aug

 ## Contact
 Cheng-Yu Huang "Kou" (cyh37@cam.ac.uk)